XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 <edition>8</edition>

-Let's define with XSD:
+Now let's define them with XSD:

 <xs:element name="title" type="xs:string"/>